malhiya/codepath-android-development-prework/README.md

 After searching on Google as to what the problem might be, I figured out that I was referencing an .xml file instead of a .ttf file.
 This problem was resolved when I created and referenced to the .ttf font file.

-* Another challenge I encountered was knowing how to have 1 button be used for two different functions (display two different themes).
+* Another challenge I encountered was knowing how to have 1 button be used to interchange display between two different themes.
-While searching how to solve the issue, I found a YouTube video which solved a similar problem.
+While searching how implement this function, I found a YouTube video which solved a similar problem.
 I was specifically having trouble using a boolean where the theme would change back right away after pressing the button.
 This is where the video introduced having an int variable to keep track of the mode.
 For my app, the int variable would have 3 modes.
 One for the light theme, one for the dark theme, and specifically a mode to be in neutral.
 The neutral mode (int = 2) would help stop the theme from changing back after the button was pressed.
 YouTube video I referenced: https://www.youtube.com/watch?v=DpyJZ-f6xVg

 * The final challenge I encountered was having the dark theme be the intial gradient background I had before pressing the button.
 I tried searching